davidholbrook/yeahacademy/courses/_posts/2017-07-10-Chemistry.md

 **Required:** Internet access for students to receive class notices.

+### Texts:
+Discovering Design with Chemistry (2015) - Dr. Jay L. Wile presents a new high school course in Chemistry for Christians. **ISBN-13: 978-0996278461**

 ### Total Due
 *     $225.00 per semester
 *     All course lab materials used in the classroom are provided by the tutor.